Produced by The Jazz House Kids

 JOiN US FOR THE GRAND FINALE!

 The MONTCLAIR JAZZ FESTIVAL Downtown Jamboree will transform the vibrant, arts-rich, New York City urban suburb of Montclair, NJ into a musical mecca.
-This is the first time in its 12-year history that the festival takes to the streets of downtown Montclair to support the vibrant main business district.
+This is the second time that the festival takes to the streets of downtown Montclair to support the vibrant main business district.
 Bloomfield Avenue will be closed to traffic at Grove St. to Midland Ave.
-Look For:

 Food and artisan marketplace featuring: specialty culinary products like herb and fruit ice pops, flavored oils and vinegars, gourmet pizza, jewelry, clothing, handwoven products, photographs, art and more.